 Taxonomic composition of metagenomic reads was determined using MetaPhlan21 (version 3.0.1, 25 Jun 2020), --min_ab 0.000001 using the latest available database i.e., mpa_v30_CHOCOPhlAn_201901).
 MetaPhlan relies on read mapping against a built-in collection of clade-specific marker genes database, which allows an unambiguous estimation of species relative abundance across samples with a low species resolution false positives rate as compared to read classifiers.

 Sample-specific taxonomic profiles generated using MetaPhlAn on metagenomes were used to filter the HUMAnN22 built-in pangenomes database to the organism present in the sample.
 Metagenomic and metatranscriptomic reads were then mapped using Bowtie2 to sample-specific pangenomes.
 Metagenomic and metatranscriptomic reads failing to align to the pangenome databases were then blasted against UniRef90 using DIAMOND23.
 Hits were counted per gene family and normalized for length and alignment quality.
-Gene family abundances were then combined into pathways level using MetaCyc24 and normalized to relative abundances.
+Gene family abundances were then combined into structured pathways using MetaCyc24 and sum-normalized to relative abundances.
 Functional gene family tables were regrouped to KEGG’s orthologs and Enzyme (Enzyme commission number, i.e., EC numbers) with the provided humann2 UniRef90_to_KO and UniRef90_to_EC numbers mapping files, respectively22.

 Quantification of species-specific transcriptional activity:

 We determined species transcriptional activity as described in25.
 Briefly, the pathway copies per million (cpm) proportions is computed for each species in the metagenomes (i.e., DNA samples) and metatranscriptomes (i.e., RNA samples) within all the subjects.
 Only pathways detected in both metagenomes and metatranscriptomes were considered.
 Differences in overall species-level transcriptional activity between sites and health status were tested using two-sided nonparametric Kruskal-Wallis tests and the generated p.values were FDR-corrected to adjust for multiple comparisons.
+Significant differences between groups were considered for p.values lower or equal to 0.05.

 Results